guiajf/painel/README.md

-from datetime import datetime, timedelta from bcb import sgs import sgs
+from datetime import datetime, timedelta from bcb import sgs import sgs import plotly.express as px import plotly.graph_objects as go import ipywidgets as widgets
-#from bcb import Expectativas
-#from bcb import currency
-#from bcb import PTAX
-#from bcb import utils
-import plotly.express as px
-import plotly.graph_objects as go import ipywidgets as widgets